If you are documenting computer procedures, you probably

 characters.

-The hyperref package make links for
+The hyperref package mentioned

-URIs clickable in LATEX
+and URIs which are clickable in

-PDFs (it’s used in the
+LATEX’s PDFs (it’s used in the

 PDF version of this document).
 It can

-most documents.
+in most documents.

-the different classes of link (cross-references,
+off, and the different classes of link (cross-references,

-citations, and URIs) in different
+citations, and URIs) can be in

-colours:
+different colours:

 \usepackage[hyperfootnotes=false]{hyperref}